Using a cascading member filter

-A cascading member filter control displays each level of a hierarchy on separate dropdown controls.
+A cascading member filter displays each level of a hierarchy on separate dropdown lists.
 Each dropdown is filtered based on what is selected on the parent level dropdown.

-Pre-requisites: In order to take advantage of separate dropdowns for each hierarchy level, you need to be using a hierarchy, either from an SSAS Cube, or for relational data - a hierarchy created from the main menu or in an OLAP cube.
+Pre-requisites: In order to take advantage of separate dropdowns for each hierarchy level, you need to be using a hierarchy with multiple levels.
+These can be created from the main menu or in an OLAP cube.
 Data used in this sample is based on the Data Cube created from the article Using a data cube to join tables.

-- From the toolbar, add a Cascading Member filter control.
+From the toolbar, add a Cascading Member filter.

-- Hide Token Menu: If this is set to true, the token menu will not be displayed on the parameter control.
+- Hide Token Menu: If this is set to true, the triangular token menu button will not be displayed.

-- Manual Items: If enabled, the item(s) displayed in the control are manually controlled instead of auto-populated from any associated View Parameters.
+- Manual Items: If enabled, the item(s) are manually controlled instead of auto-populated from your data.
 This is most useful when using this control with script instead of with a parameter, and does not apply when connected to a view parameter and hierarchy.

 - Show Checkboxes: Enable the user to select multiple items.
 This only applies to the last hierarchy picker.

-- Set Value On Any Filter Change: By default, any controls being filtered by this cascading member filter will only filter when the last filter control gets a value.
-Enabling this option will cause the control to filter all connected controls whenever any of the filter controls change.
+- Set Value On Any Filter Change: By default, any visualizations affected by this filter will only update when a value is chosen in the last dropdown.
+Enabling this option will cause the visualizations to update whenever any of the dropdowns change.

 - Show Search: Show the search bar to enable users to search for specific hierarchy members.
-This applies to all hierarchy pickers.
+This applies to all dropdowns.